 How do you know if your social media campaigns are working?
 Like, really know?

 Maybe you have a gut feeling that everything is going great.
-You can see that people are liking your Instagram posts, engaging with your questions and announcements on Facebook, and repinning your pins on Pinterest.
+You can see that people are liking your Instagram posts, engaging with your questions and announcements on Facebook, reacting to your LinkedIn posts and repinning your pins on Pinterest.
 But perception isn’t always reality.

 Indeed, social media platforms can sometimes seem like a hall of mirrors, where what you see in front of you isn’t 100% trustworthy:

 - For example, imagine you were running a high-profile Twitter account circa 2016 or 2017, with hundreds of thousands of followers.

 - Unfortunately, it would have been almost certain that many of them were fake, according to a rigorous analysis of bot activity on Twitter from University of Iowa researchers.

 - That means that a quick glance at your follower count or even your likes and retweets wouldn’t have accurately reflected the efficacy of your social marketing efforts.

 Good news, though: It’s totally within your power to grasp what’s actually going on with your strategy.
 All you need to get started is a proper set of social media key performance indicators (KPIs).

 These KPIs reveal how your social media content and outreach are resonating with real audiences.
 They give you real numbers to use in your decision-making, instead of simple guesswork or instinct.